Skip to Content

 3. He may be afraid of something.
 If he’s always anxious or fearful, he will run to you, his protector.
 Your dog might not have an immediate fear of something around the house, but constant anxiety can make him lie on your head to calm down.
 Once again, you’re the source of his feeling relaxed and calm.

 It might seem like a weird thing, but German Shepherds are head layers more often than you’d think.
 Even if your bed is small, he’ll find a way to get as close to you as possible.
-If you don’t like the habit, you should insist on keeping him off the bed altogether, as sectioning off a small portion is hard for them to understand.

 German Shepherd laying down fast asleep

 German Shepherds, like all other dog breeds, can have lazy days.
-If they’re laying around all day, it’s no cause for concern.
+If they’re lying around all day, it’s no cause for concern.
 That being said, you might be a bit worried if they start to lie and hide away from you for more than a day.
-Don’t fret just yet, though.
-There are plenty of reasons that this could occur.

 Let’s examine a list of possibilities below: